Cabrera and Soto power Nationals to 16-4 rout of Matz, Mets - WHIZ News

 Mets: RHP Marcus Stroman opted out of the remainder of the season.
 Stroman hadn’t pitched this year due to a torn left calf sustained during summer workouts.
 The impending free agent was scheduled to pitch in a third and potentially final simulated game Tuesday.

 Nationals: RHP Max Scherzer (right hamstring) felt good while throwing a bullpen Sunday and will start Tuesday night.
-Scherzer exited his start against the Mets last Wednesday after one inning due to the hamstring problem, which first cropped up in a start against the Blue Jays on July 29. … RHP Will Harris (groin) is traveling with the team and is scheduled to throw to hitters Tuesday.
+Scherzer exited his outing against the Mets last Wednesday after one inning due to the hamstring problem, which first cropped up against the Blue Jays on July 29. … RHP Will Harris (groin) is traveling with the team and scheduled to throw to hitters Tuesday.
 He was placed on the injured list July 31, retroactive to July 29.

 UP NEXT